Sandanu06/godspeed-uk/README.md

 Designed for easy customization and extension

+Ideal for small to medium businesses or developers building enterprise tools

 Feel free to fork and build on this foundation to suit your specific inventory tracking requirements.